-No accessory building or use shall be erected in any required front or side yard or within six (6 feet of the rear lot line (unless the rear line abuts navigable waters), or within eight (8) feet of any side lot line, Accessory buildings shall comply with Section 8.13.2 and no separate accessory building or use shall not be erected within ten (10) feet of any other accessory building unless on same property.
+7.3.3.
+Accessory buildings may occupy 10% of the gross lot area, must be built a minimum of ten (10) feet from any lot line, and except for attached garages, must be built to the rear of the principal building in accordance with Section 8.13.2.
+No accessory building or use shall be erected in any required front or to the side of any principal structure. side yard or within six (6feet of the rear lot line (unless the rear line abuts navigable waters), or within eight (8) feet of any side lot line, and no separate accessory building or use

+7.3.4.
+Accessory buildings shall not be erected within ten (10) feet of any other accessory building unless on same property.

+7.3.5.
 No accessory building or use may be erected or installed on any lot where a principal building does not exist.

-No lot shall have in excess of one accessory building, except that granny pods and pool houses not exceeding one hundred fifty (150) square feet are permitted.
+7.3.6.
+No lot shall have in excess of one accessory building, except that granny pods not exceeding three hundred (300) square feet and pool houses not exceeding one hundred fifty (150) square feet are permitted.
 Accessory building numbers limitation on property are exempt if the property is identified as having farm tax identification number.
+Properties greater than 1/2 acre in size in the R20-A zoning district may have up to two (2) accessory structures with a valid zoning permit.
 The side and rear setbacks for farm property shall be the same as other accessory buildings.